210503-Reston-NET/DockerAgent/README.md

-If you get an error: `exec user process caused: no such file or directory` If you get other errors, message me :)
+If you get an error: `exec user process caused: no such file or directory`

-Run: `dos2unix start.sh`
+ - Run: `dos2unix start.sh`

 Then Repeat steps 3 and 4 (The build will run much faster)

+If you get other errors, message me :)

 ### Git bash converts unix style line endings to some windows garbage by default.
 ### The docker image needs the unix style ending because it is a linux operating system.